Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 By now, you have likely realized that each of these Rx concepts by themselves is a non-trivial topic.

-Today's class will highlight key aspects of each these core Rx building blocks...
+Today's class will highlight key aspects of each of these core Rx building blocks...

 ### Observables (continued...)